 Academic accommodations for each student are determined on an individual basis with input from the diagnostician or physician (usually from the diagnostic report), the student and the DRS office.

 DRS provides services to students who are enrolled at the University of Washington Bothell.
 Academic accommodations, if reasonable and appropriate, are provided to students with a documented permanent or temporary physical, emotional, or sensory disability.
 A student must provide documentation of their disability in order to receive services.
 Please call DRS to find out the specific documentation requirements necessary for the diagnosis of your disability.
 There is no minimal or baseline disability that one must have to receive services.
 If you have a disability that affects you academically, you may be eligible for services.

 Once a student has been admitted to the University, they should call the DRS office to set up an intake appointment.
 The documentation of your disability must support any reasonable accommodations offered by DRS.
 Documentation of the diagnosed disability should be sent to DRS prior to the intake appointment so it may be reviewed beforehand.

 DRS keeps your records and status of your disability in the strictest of confidence.
 Release of any information regarding your disability or the services you receive will only occur through written permission.
 Also, in accordance with the Family Education Rights and Privacy Act of 1974 (FERPA), we may be compelled to release information on a need to know basis to UW officials or staff and/or if there is a threat of harm to self or others.

 When is Disability Resources for Students open?

-DRS is located at UW1-175 and is open from 8:30am to 5:00pm, Monday through Friday.
-To find more information, please speak with DRS (contact information below and on the side-bar of this page).
+The DRS Testing Center is located at UW1-175 and is open from 8:30am to 5:00pm Monday through Friday.